0xpuck/amazon_scraper/README.md

 ## Features

 - Search products by term and category on Amazon UK.
-- Filter results by a keyword.
-For example, you can search for "Intel NUC" in the "computers" cateory and filter the results by "i7".
-One keyword per search is supported for now.
+- Filter results using multiple keywords.
+For instance, you can search for "Intel NUC" in the "computers" category and filter the results by terms like "i7, 8GB, SSD".
+The spider supports filtering by multiple comma-separated keywords.
 - **Exception Keywords Filter**: Exclude products containing specific keywords from the scraped results.
 For example, you can exclude products containing the word "refurbished" from the results.
 - Pagination support to scrape multiple pages of search results.
 - **Deduplication Filter**: Ensures that the output contains only unique product listings.
 The deduplication filter inherently removes multiple occurrences of the same sponsored links, ensuring unique listings in the output.